raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

 All that being said, programming with factory functions instead of with classes and `new` is not a cure-all.
 Besides losing some of the convenience and familiarity for other developers, we'd also have to use extreme discipline for fear that accidentally introducing some "red" classes would break our carefully crafted "blue in green" application.

 In the end, there's no avoiding the need to know which functions are functions, and which are actually classes.
-Tooling can help: Some liniting applications can enforce a naming convention where classes start withan upper-case letter and functions start with a lower-case letter.
+Tooling can help: Some linting applications can enforce a naming convention where classes start with an upper-case letter and functions start with a lower-case letter.

 ### charmed functions